veekaybee/viberary/src/api/templates/readme.md

 It can be easier to incorporate these kinds of features into recommendations than search because the process of recommendation is the process of implicitly learning user preferences through data about the user and offering them suggestions of content or items to purchase based on their past history, as well as the history of users across the site, or based on the properties of the content itself.
 As such, [recommender interfaces often include lists of suggestions](https://www.nngroup.com/articles/recommendation-guidelines/) like `"you might like.."` or `"recommended for you"`, or `"because you interacted with X.."`

 Search, on the other hand, is an activity where the user expects their query to match results exactly, so users have specific expectations of modern search interfaces:

 1. They are [extremely responsive and low-latency](http://glinden.blogspot.com/2006/11/marissa-mayer-at-web-20.html)
 2. Results are accurate and we get what we need in the first page
 3. We use text boxes the same way [we have been conditioned](https://arxiv.org/pdf/2301.08613.pdf) to use Google Search over the past 30 years in the SERP (search engine results page)

 As a result, in some ways, there is a tension between what makes  traditional search interface and semantic search successful respectively, because semantic search is in that gray area between search and recommendations and traditional search expects exact results for exact queries.
 These are important aspects to keep in mind when designing conversational or semantic search interfaces.
+For more on this, [check out this recent article on Neeva.](https://www.theverge.com/2023/5/20/23731397/neeva-search-engine-google-shutdown)

 Many search engines today, Google included, use a blend of traditional keyword search and semantic search to offer both direct results and related content, and with the explosion of generative AI and chat-based search and recommendation interfaces, this [division is becoming even blurrier.](https://docs.google.com/presentation/d/12aoYVaqus600NEuWASw_eF9xSDXGUMzGedAftfqBCCE/edit)